johnwilldonicely/LDAS/docs/manual_WSL_1.md

 You should now be able to invoke a Ubuntu terminal window from the Windows Start Menu.
 If you need to view graphical output as well, make sure you start VcXSrv first, with the access-controls disabled.

+Now you can can return to the LDAS installation guide and continue with **[Installation on Linux](https://github.com/feathercode/LDAS/blob/master/README.md#installation-on-linux)**.

+---